South Island Itinerary 10 days

 Star Gazing at Wanaka

-Day 4: Wanaka & Wanaka to Queenstown
+Day 4: Wanaka and Wanaka to Queenstown

-Mount Iron loop Hiking details
+Mount Iron Loop Hiking details

 Backpacking in New Zealand